Clouds gather in rooftop solar's biggest U.S. market

 The sector saw slower growth in the first half of the year, and declines in the third quarter.
 Installations in Pacific Gas & Electric’s service territory in Northern and Central California fell 7 percent year-over-year, while in Southern California Edison’s territory they fell 4 percent.

-National installers like SolarCity Corp and Sunrun Inc, whose investors had gotten used to sky-high growth rates, slashed forecasts this year, while their stocks have been pummeled.
-SolarCity has agreed to be bought by electric car maker Tesla Motors Inc, but investors have concerns about the wisdom of merging two companies that require substantial cash to fund growth.
+National installers like SolarCity Corp SCTY.O and Sunrun Inc (RUN.O), whose investors had gotten used to sky-high growth rates, slashed forecasts this year, while their stocks have been pummeled.
+SolarCity has agreed to be bought by electric car maker Tesla Motors Inc (TSLA.O), but investors have concerns about the wisdom of merging two companies that require substantial cash to fund growth.

 Now that many of the homeowners best-positioned to benefit from rooftop installations have them, today’s pool of potential customers has less incentive to go solar.